 Practicals in lighting also to give the audience a better sense of space and depth in a shot.
 This is a frequent technique used in Stanley Kubrick's best movies.

-In this video by Aputure, you’ll learn how using practical lighting effects like Kubrick can create both visual and emotional depth in a shot.
+In this video by Entertain the Elk, you’ll learn how lighting a scene like Kubrick can create both visual and emotional depth in a shot.

 If you face problems creating cinematic shots, the immediate answer isn’t to buy fancier, more expensive lights.
-Rather, focus on simple techniques you can implement immediately such as the use of practical lighting.
+Rather, focus on simple techniques you can implement immediately such as the use of practicals.

 Practical lights don’t just create stunning images.
 They can also be an integral part of a film’s narrative or the sequence of a scene.